Take a Kona Coffee Farm Tour!

 Your Kona Coffee Plantation tour will be small and private.

-Your Kona coffee farm will be an exclusive and private event.
-You will receive quality information directly from the head farmer/roaster.
-This is a real farm tour, and not just a retail showroom.
+Your Kona coffee farm tour will be an exclusive and private event.
+You will receive quality information directly from the owners.
+This is a real farm tour, and not a retail showroom.
 You’ll get to see everything we do here, and ask all the questions you want.

 We do not permit tour buses.
 Farm tours are usually private: one tour per group/family.
-If we have two groups that are interested in the same day, we will keep the total number of guests under 10.
+If we have two groups that are interested in the same day, we will let you know first.
+We always keep the total number of guests under 10.

 What You’ll See